-How to Apply for Disability Benefits for a Child
+How to Apply for Disability Benefits for a Child in Pennsylvania

 The Social Security Administration offers monthly disability benefits called SSI, or Supplemental Security Income, to qualified people who cannot work because of a serious health problem.
 But did you know that if your child is disabled, he or she could also qualify?